itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 to filter the content dataSnap into the new object dataFiltered with a 3 x 3 filter kernel.

 The filter also works inplace.
-That means we can use the input object as the output object.
+That means we can use the input object as the output object, overwriting the input data.
 To show how this works we add

 .. code-block:: python